stephanieparsons14/Impacts-of-improved-cookstove-interventions-on-personal-exposure-to-CO-and-PM-in-Zambia/README.md

 Authors: Stephanie Parsons, Wesley Hayes, Gillian Kabwe, Francis Yamba, Nancy Serenje, Robert Bailis, Pamela Jagger, Andrew Grieshop

 Abstract:
-In 2019, ~7 million deaths globally were attributed to ambient and household air pollution (HAP) exposure.
-Eighty-four percent of sub-Saharan African households rely on polluting fuels (e.g., wood, charcoal) for cooking, leading to high levels of HAP.
-While switching to cleaner energy sources/fuels could decrease HAP levels, these fuels are not always available or affordable.
-Improved biomass cookstoves could provide an intermediate step supporting transitions from traditional biomass to clean burning fuels/stoves.
-We conducted two stove intervention trials in Lusaka, Zambia using targeted marketing and incentives to motivate traditional biomass stove users to switch to improved biomass stoves, either the Mimi Moto (pellet) or the EcoZoom (charcoal).
-We measured 24-hour CO (n=747) and PM2.5 (n=90) exposures of primary cooks.
-We implemented statistical approaches to estimate the effect interventions had on exposure: household-specific endline minus baseline exposure, ranksum testing, difference-in-differences analysis, and cross-sectional analysis.
-We found no evidence that switching from traditional charcoal stoves to either intervention stove resulted in statistically significantly lower exposures.
-However, electric stove use significantly reduced CO exposure, with greater displacement of traditional charcoal with electric cooking corresponding to greater exposure reductions.
-We found that changes in exposure were dominated by seasonal, regional, and neighborhood differences rather than individual household stove/fuel choices.
-A narrow focus on HAP exposure from cooking in urban settings is unlikely to yield expected exposure reductions.
-Policy makers should consider pollution reduction policies and interventions that target ambient air quality in tandem with strategies for mitigating HAP to address air pollution health burden.

 This notebook was built under notebook version 6.0.3 and Python version 3.7.6.
 It includes all analysis completed of raw CSV files and code for all figures and tables in the manuscript.
 Last updated August 6, 2024.
 The notebook includes the follow analysis sections with a Table of Contents included for ease of use: